apache/druid/docs/api-reference/supervisor-api.md

 <!--200 SUCCESS-->
 <br/>
-*Successfully terminated a Supervisor*
+*Successfully terminated a supervisor*
 <!--404 NOT FOUND-->
 <br/>
-*Invalid Supervisor ID or Supervisor not running*
+*Invalid supervisor ID or supervisor not running*

 <!--END_DOCUSAURUS_CODE_TABS-->